 If attendance and punctuality is not meeting expectations parents will be offered support in improving this before a formal meeting is planned.

-If attendance and punctuality fail to improve the Education Welfare Officer will be contacted.
+If attendance and punctuality fail to improve the Education Welfare Service will be contacted.

 Holidays in term time

-Anyone wishing to take children out if school during term time will need to book an appointment to see Mr. Moor, the headteacher, and put the request in writing.
+Anyone wishing to take children out if school during term time will need to book an appointment to see Mr. Jevons, Head of School, and put the request in writing to Mrs Pulford, our Attendance Officer.

 Time off school will only be authorised under 'exceptional' circumstances.
-Generally, family holidays will not be considered 'exceptional'.
+Family holidays will not be considered 'exceptional'.

 From Cheshire West and Chester: